TheBeautifulOrc/Focus/Readme.md

 Because of that the Focus Engine is setup with as little boilerplate as possible, in order to fit nicely in every game developers workflow.

+This also means that the Focus Engine does not enforce patterns like the Entity-Component-System or other top-down-workflows, to give you more freedom of expressing his thoughts through code, without too many engine-specific restrictions.

 ### 3. C++ all the way!
 This point strongly coincides with the aforementioned one.
 C++ is often used to create game engines, due to its efficient performance and mature set of features.
 However when it comes to writing actual games on top of these engines, most game engines encourage developers to use alternative languages such as C# or scripting languages.